Ashutosh24197/Data-Capstone-Project/README.md

 # Data-Capstone-Project
-It is a data analysis and plotting using pythons library's.
+Some Exploratory data analysis on some demo data by using python library like numpy, pandas and graph ploting using maplot and seaborn.